The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 The ideal upload speed for OTT streaming is 672 kbps to 61.5 Mbps.
 For high-quality streaming, your internet speed should be about double your intended bandwidth usage.

 You can check your internet speed by searching for an “internet speed test” on Google.
-Be sure to pay attention not to your download speed, which is what most people focus on when looking at internet speed, but your upload speed.
+Be sure to pay attention not to your download speed, which is what most people focus on when looking at internet speed, but to your upload speed.

 The recommended download speeds are broken down as follows: